slothyace/bmods-acedia/README.md

 # bmd-ace
 Dedicated Repository For My Modded Actions &amp; Events For BMD.
-This will include my QOL Edits.
+This Will Include My QOL Edits As Well.